scrapinghub/slackbot/README.md

 * Based on slack [Real Time Messaging API](https://api.slack.com/rtm)
 * Simple plugins mechanism
 * Messages can be handled concurrently
+* Automatically reconnect to slack when connection is lost

 ## Installation